 Abstract Format for Oral Presentations and Posters:

 Oral and poster presentations should use a structured abstract as described below.
-It should be formatted in a single paragraph no more than 350 words in length, as shown below:
+It should be formatted in a single paragraph no more than 2500 characters in length, as shown below:

 Context: The abstract should begin with a sentence or two summarizing the rationale for the study, providing the clinical (or other) reason for the study question.
 In addition, the author should give a sentence or two about the importance of this work to family medicine/primary care.
 Objective: State the objective or study question/hypothesis addressed.
 If more than one objective is addressed, the main objective should be indicated, and only key secondary objectives stated.
 Study Design: Describe the basic design of the study.
 In general, use one of the following descriptors: randomized controlled trial, quasi-experimental trial, cohort study, case control study, case series, survey, systematic review, meta-analysis, diagnostic accuracy study, ecologic study, economic analysis, qualitative study, or mixed-methods study.
 Setting or Dataset: Describe the study setting such as community or population-based, primary care or specialty, inpatient, intensive care unit, emergency department, or hospitalized care.
 For secondary data-analyses and systematic reviews, indicate the data source.
 Population studied: Briefly describe the inclusion and exclusion criteria and the number of participants (or studies) included.
 Intervention/Instrument (for interventional studies): Describe the essential features of any interventions.
 Examples include a drug name, surgical procedure, diagnostic test, or counseling intervention.
 Outcome Measures: Give the primary study outcome and any key secondary outcomes.
 Results: Give the main results of the study.
 The results should be quantified where appropriate (e.g. relative risks, absolute risk reduction, likelihood ratios).
 If research is in progress, state anticipated results.
 Conclusions: Report only those conclusions of the study that are directly supported by the evidence, along with any implications for clinical practice.
 Avoid speculation and overgeneralization.
 Equal emphasis should be given to positive and negative findings of equal scientific merit.
 Note: For brevity, parts of the abstract should be written in phrases rather than complete sentences. (e.g., “Design: Double-blind randomized trial,” rather than “Design: The study was conducted as a double-blind, randomized trial.”).
 For “Poster presentation on research in progress”, omit the Conclusions section and briefly describe outcomes to be reported.